andreasneuber/test-automation-calculations/README.md

 # Test Automation Calculations

-## How many hours can be saved by automating all tests of Test Suite?
+## How many work hours can be saved by automating the test suite??

+### Formula
-Hours Saved = Manual Test Execution Time − (Automated Test Execution Time + Automation Development Time)
+`Hours Saved = Manual Test Run Time − Automated Test Run Time`

+## How many test runs are needed to counter-balance the initial investment for automating a test suite?

+### Formula
+`Test Run Number for Break even = Implementation Time / Time savings by automation`

 ## Can a team "afford" maintenance of [n] more automated tests?